team-alembic/ash_authentication_phoenix/documentation/tutorials/get-started.md

 If you are using LiveView, jump over to the [Use AshAuthentication with LiveView](/documentation/tutorials/liveview.md) section and set up your LiveView routes for `AshAuthentication`.
 Once that is done, you can proceed with the following steps.

+### Configure strategies

+By default, no strategies are included.
+See the [getting started guide](https://hexdocs.pm/ash_authentication/get-started.html) in
+`AshAuthentication` for more on setting up individual authentication strategies.

 ### Start Phoenix

 You can now start Phoenix and visit